BekMart/my-health-tracker/README.md

 The site was created in Git pod and deployed to Heroku via GitHub.
 The steps to deploy were as follows:
 - Firstly, I needed to create a list of dependencies that our project needs to run, as Heroku will need to install these also.
-    - To obtain this list type 'pip3 freeze > requirements.txt' into the Git pod terminal and the list will appear in requirements.txt file
+    - To obtain this list type 'pip3 freeze > requirements.txt' into the Git pod terminal and the list will appear in requirements.txt file.
-- I created a Heroku account
+- I created a Heroku account.
-- I clicked 'Create new app' on the Heroku dashboard
+- I clicked 'Create new app' on the Heroku dashboard.
-    - I added the app name and selected my region, then clicked 'Create app'
+    - I added the app name and selected my region, then clicked 'Create app'.
-- On the app dashboard I went to "Settings"
+- On the app dashboard I went to "Settings".
     - In settings, I went to 'Config vars' and added the following:
-        - Key: CREDS / Value: (Copy and paste contents of CREDS.json from Git pod)
+        - Key: CREDS / Value: (Copy and paste contents of CREDS.json from Git pod).
-        - Key: PORT / Value: 8000
+        - Key: PORT / Value: 8000.
-    - Then to the 'Buildpacks' section within settings and clicked "Add build pack"
+    - Then to the 'Buildpacks' section within settings and clicked "Add build pack".
-        - I added the python buildpack first followed by the nodejs buildpack (ensuring they were in the correct order)
+        - I added the python buildpack first followed by the nodejs buildpack (ensuring they were in the correct order).
-- I left settings by clicking the "Deploy" tab
+- I left settings by clicking the "Deploy" tab.
-    - I selected GitHub as the deployment method
+    - I selected GitHub as the deployment method.
-    - I input the repository name to search for it and clicked 'Connect'
+    - I input the repository name to search for it and clicked 'Connect'.
-    - In the manual deploy section, I checked that it was set to 'main' and pressed 'Deploy branch'
+    - In the manual deploy section, I checked that it was set to 'main' and pressed 'Deploy branch'.
-    - Once the program had been deployed a message was displayed "Your app was successfully deployed"
+    - Once the program had been deployed a message was displayed "Your app was successfully deployed".
-    - I then clicked 'View' to view the deployed version
+    - I then clicked 'View' to view the deployed version.

 Visit the live website [here.](https://my-health-tracker-92b52c6743f2.herokuapp.com/)